February 2021

 Procedure

-When CBCU staff reject out-of-state abuse and neglect search results, CBCU staff communicate with the subject by either email or telephone and provide the reason(s) for the rejection.
+When CBCU staff reject out-of-state abuse and neglect search results, CBCU staff communicate with the subject by email or phone and provide the reason(s) for the rejection.

 Next, CBCU staff document the following on the correct state’s Out-of-State Abuse and Neglect Background Check Results page in CLASS in the Information Specific to This Result section: